 If present, remove the contact lenses.
 Tilt your head in the direction of the affected eye, open your eyelids wide and rinse with plenty of water for at least 20 minutes to remove all residue.
 If possible, use isotonic water (0.9% NaCl).
-Contact an occupational health specialist or ophthalmologist.
+If necessary, contact an occupational health specialist or ophthalmologist.